cfw-guide/cemu.cfw.guide/_pages/en_US/troubleshooting.md

 ### Crashing with `File` -> `Install Game Title, Update, or DLC` or `File` -> `Load`

+This refers to when the Window's File Explorer window is supposed to pop up.
 This is a longstanding issue that's caused by either:

 1. Incompatibility with a 3rd party program installed on your PC, usually one that edits how Windows visually looks or those that edit the Taskbar/Tray.